Analysis

 $80.00

 A Bentonite Trial is a highly effective method to develop a heat stable product.
-It is designed to determine the proper addition of bentonite for removal of peptides and proteins that can cause a visible haze or flocculation.
-Several addition rates are made, then the heat stability of the treated samples is checked to identify the lowest addition rate that resulted as acceptable.
+It is designed to determine the appropriate addition of bentonite for removal of proteins that can cause a visible haze or flocculation.
+Several addition rates are made followed by a heat stability test of the treated samples.
+These results will identify the lowest addition rate of bentonite that will be required to heat stabilize the wine.

 Includes